Sue Kirsa is Chair of the APC. Sue was appointed in February 2018 after 2 years of Board membership.

 Kirstie Galbraith joined the APC Board in June 2021 as a pharmacy academic Director.
 Kirstie contributes her expertise in Practitioner Development.

-Kirstie is Associate Professor (Practice) and Director of Experiential Development and Graduate Education in the Pharmacy Faculty of Monash University.
-She leads the faculty’s Skills Coaching program, and has responsibility for degrees such as:
+Kirstie is Professor (Practice) and Director of Experiential Development and Graduate Education in the Pharmacy Faculty of Monash University.
+She leads the faculty’s Skills Coaching program, and has responsibility for experiential placement and intern training degrees.

 Kirstie has been awarded a Fellowship by both the Society of Hospital Pharmacists Australia (SHPA), and the International Pharmaceutical Federation (FIP).
 She was awarded the SHPA Medal of Merit in recognition of her leadership and contribution to the pharmacy profession nationally and internationally.